JaySinna/sports-news-site/README.md

 - This project was built using the steps from the code institute django codestar blog walkthrough project.
 - I followed the steps of the walkthrough project for guidance on setting up the site, and edited the post model so that I could filter the posts by each sport.
 - Once completed, I edited some of the text and background colors in the css file, and created additional views, urls, and templates for the pages displaying the posts of each individual sport.

+### Media

+- The images were taken from google images.
+- The sports news articles were taken from various sports sites, including bbc.co.uk/sport, atptour.com, and boxingnewsonline.net.

 ### Installs